1 item added to your cart

 Awareness of the needs of the public; and

-Mutual trust between police and students and/or community members.
+Mutual trust between the police and students and/or community members.

 Street Law can design custom training and provide technical assistance to school resource officers.
 If your school system or law enforcement department is interested in contracting with Street Law, please contact Lena Morreale Scott.